chubbymaggie/fast/README.md

      -c      Load the file only, no output.

+     -d      Decode the textual representation from protobuf AST input.

+     -e      Encode the protobuf binary AST from the textual input.

+     -h      Print this help message.

      -p      Position (line, column) is added to source code elements.

      -s      Invoke srcSlice.
 This option turns on the -p option.

      -S      Invoke modified srcSlice to use the binary AST directly.

-     -t      Print the textual representation of binary AST if the input is protobuf.

 ## Dependencies
 The current implementation is based on `protobuf` and `flatbuffers`, as well as `srcml` which parses code to XML, and [`rapidxml`](https://github.com/dwd/rapidxml) which parses XML documents.